 - there was no assault, and/or

-- they acted in self-defense.
+- you acted in self-defense.

 Penalties

 Assault on a public official is a wobbler offense.
 This means it can be prosecuted as either a misdemeanor or a felony.
-The misdemeanor penalty is up to one year in county jail.
-Felony assault is punishable by up to three years in jail.

 Our California criminal defense attorneys will explain the following in this article: